Does it seem like you’re reading more and more headlines about algal blooms, dead zones, and water crises across our country? Here’s why

 All of this is to say that when you read or hear about clean water initiatives, you should be as concerned as you would about a threat to your public access, because toxic water means losing opportunities to hunt and fish.
 And when you think about conservation, remember that watersheds often start on private lands and that landowner conservation practices—like restoring wetlands, maintaining stream buffers, and planting cover crops—are critical to maintaining healthy fish and wildlife habitat.

 Farm Bill Solutions

-The Farm Bill already supports some of the most successful programs for improving water quality and reducing harmful nutrient runoff from private lands, but the 2018 bill provides an opportunity to bolster water quality efforts where they’re needed most.
-For example, the Regional Conservation Partnership Program was introduced in the 2014 Farm Bill partly to allow landowners to partner with organizations to improve soil, water, and wildlife habitat conditions, but enrollment has been cumbersome so far.
-The TRCP and our partners are urging decision makers to clarify this funding arrangement in the next farm bill and create more flexibility to promote conservation innovations at the landscape scale.
+The Farm Bill supports some of the most successful programs for improving water quality and reducing harmful nutrient runoff from private lands.
+For example, the Regional Conservation Partnership Program was introduced in the 2014 Farm Bill partly to allow landowners to partner with organizations to improve soil, water, and wildlife habitat conditions.
+Click here to learn more about the farm bill conservation programs that help landowners improve water quality downstream.